-Share options we grant to new hires follow a standard vesting schedule over a four year period with a one year cliff.
-A quarter of the award vests after the individual's first anniversary and then the remaining options vest on a monthly basis.
-This structure differs slightly for MRT grants in order to comply with regulatory requirements.
-We grant additional share options at set intervals after someone's start date.
+More specifically, the share options we grant to all new hires follow a standard vesting schedule over a four year period (from the date of joining) with a one year cliff.
+A quarter of the award vests after the individual's first anniversary and then the remaining options vest uniformly each month.
+We also grant additional share options at set intervals after someone's start date.
 These share options vest over four years, typically with monthly uniform vesting starting two years after the date we grant them.
-We granted options under a Company Share Option Plan (CSOP) until April 2020 and after this date under an unapproved share option plan.
+MRT share option awards follow the same cliff periods, but have quarterly instead of monthly vesting, which is subject to individual and company performance conditions, as outlined below.